 Your browser version is not supported by this site.
 CS First may not work properly.

-In this video, you will learn how to program a “scary” sprite that you and your friend
+(man) In this video, you will learn how to program

 will run away from during the game.

 If either you or your friend touches this sprite,